-Technical Summary Purpose, origin and scope of this document This summary of the GEO BON 2010 Detailed Implementation Plan draws, in addition, on material in the GEO BON Concept Document and the Implementation Overview, both dated 2008.
-The latter two foundation documents were drafted through a broad, consultative process, involving increasing numbers of stakeholders as GEO BON progressed from an idea to a reality.
+Purpose, origin and scope of this document

+This summary draws on the GEO BON Concept Document (2008), the Implementation Overview (2008) and the Detailed Implementation Plan (2010).
+All the documents have been drafted through a broad, consultative process, involving increasing numbers of stakeholders as GEO BON progressed from an idea to a reality.
 The Detailed Implementation Plan was drafted in the first quarter of 2010 by over a hundred experts, organised into eight working groups.
 This Technical Summary reflects the key ideas and proposed actions in the three underlying documents in a brief and integrated form.
-Its purpose is to provide an overview of the GEO BON Implementation Plan, in sufficient detail so that readers with a working knowledge of the fields of biodiversity and Earth observation can easily understand the objectives and plans of the network.
+Its purpose is to provide an overview of the GEO BON Implementation Plan, in sufficient detail that readers with a working knowledge of the fields of biodiversity and earth observation can easily understand the objectives and plans of the network.
 For further details the full Implementation Plan can be consulted.
 GEO BON is an evolving concept, responsive to user needs and changing technologies.
-The Implementation Plan will adapt accordingly, and should thus be considered as a living document.
-The Vision, Mission and Goals of GEO BON The Vision of GEO BON is for a coordinated, global network that gathers and shares information on biodiversity, provides tools for data integration and analysis, and contributes to improving environmental management and human well-being.
+The Implementation Plan will adapt accordingly.

+The vision, mission and goals of GEO BON

+The vision of GEO BON is for a coordinated, global network that gathers and shares information on biodiversity, provides tools for data integration and analysis, and contributes to improving environmental management and human well-being.

 GEO BON has as its mission the improved delivery of biodiversity information and services to users, particularly decision-makers.
 GEO BON focuses on observing and analysing changes in biodiversity over time.

-[CD 3]1 GEO BON is intended to facilitate linkages among the many countries, organisations and individuals contributing to the collection, management, sharing and analysis of observations on the status and trends of the world's biodiversity.
+GEO BON is intended to facilitate linkages among the many countries, organisations and individuals contributing to the collection, management, sharing and analysis of observations on the status and trends of the world's biodiversity.
 It will also identify gaps in and between existing biodiversity observation systems and promote mechanisms to fill them.

-[IO] The scope of GEO BON includes primary observations and observation-based inferences on changes in:
+The scope of GEO BON includes primary observations and observation-based inferences on changes in: